SMR76/smr-wp-plugin/README.md

 - Custom sticky button with personalized link and message (minimal markdown supported).
 - Provided a small custom SMS panel that making use of WSDL API.
 - After user registration, an action is provided to send an SMS.
+- The ability to perform bulk actions on product attributes and prices.

 ## How to use
 - Clone the repository and place it in the plugins directory.<br>